 - Robotic pruning/thinning

-Virtual Orchard can also be developed in non-visible bands such as near infrared (NIR) and red edge.
-NIR imagery indicates plant vigor, lower NIR value usually means plant is under stress.
-NIR can also be used for normalizing chlorophyll-sensitive bands such as Red and creating vegetation indices such as NDVI.
+Virtual Orchard can also be developed in non-visible bands such as near-infrared (NIR) and red edge.
+NIR imagery indicates plant vigor; a lower NIR value usually means the plant is under stress.
+NIR can also be used to normalize chlorophyll-sensitive bands such as Red and create vegetation indices such as NDVI.
 Red-edge is another non-visible band that includes important information about plant stress, chlorophyll, and nitrogen content.
-Lower values in red-edge band usually indicated nitrogen stress.
+Lower values in the red-edge band usually indicated nitrogen stress.